CSR

 – P 6: Decent working hours

-– P 7: Health and safety at work
+– P 7: Occupational health and safety

 – P 8: No child labor